python/mypy/docs/source/running_mypy.rst

     you must run ``mypy ~/foo-project/src`` (or set the ``MYPYPATH`` to ``~/foo-project/src``.

-4. If you are using namespace packages -- packages which do not contain ``__init__.py`` files within each subfolder -- using the :option:`--namespace-packages <mypy --namespace-packages>` command line flag.

 In some rare cases, you may get the "Cannot find implementation or library stub for module" error even when the module is installed in your system.
 This can happen when the module is both missing type hints and is installed